willburk97/CH4100_CANBUS_Control/README.md

 Charger was OEM with 2.5kw ChargeTank.
 Credit to https://github.com/Lennart-O/TCCharger-voltage-current-control for original code.
 I changed code to work with CH4100 charger and added code to blink led with current voltage.
-I had added voltage limiting code but it may nt be necessary not that I figured out how to add the voltage limit to the CANBUS message, Thanks Arlin Sansome!
+I had added voltage limiting code but it may not be necessary now that I figured out how to add the voltage limit to the CANBUS message, Thanks Arlin Sansome!

 To make this work I used a Seeed CAN Shield V2.0.
 On the (Zero specific I'm sure) signal cable into the charger: